PKUHSC-XiaoLiu/ResearchDataManager/README.md

 ## Roadmap

 - English/Chinese interface selection
-- Integration with qPCR Analyzer and CCK8 Analyzer
 - Background transfers with pause, resume, and cancellation
 - Scheduled backup and checksum verification
 - Search, filtering, and richer project dashboards